-Data for this indictor is expressed as a proportion of time spent in unpaid domestic and care work in a day.
+Data for this indicator is expressed as a proportion of time spent on unpaid domestic and care work in a day.
 Weekly data is averaged over seven days of the week to obtain the daily average time.
+Average number of hours spent on unpaid domestic and care work derives from time-use statistics that are collected through stand-alone time-use surveys or a time-use module attached to other household surveys.
+Data on time-use may be summarized and presented as either (1) average time spent for participants (in each activity) only or (2) average time spent for all populations of a certain age (total relevant population).
+In the former, the total time spent by the individuals who performed the activity is divided by the number of persons who performed it (participants).
+In the latter, the total time is divided by the total relevant population (or a sub-group thereof), regardless of whether people performed the activity or not.
 This is important because people tend to complete different activities on weekdays vs. weekends, for instance.
 Similarly, because of the seasonality of certain work and lifestyles, time-use surveys are sometimes conducted several times a year, and the information compiled is then averaged to be representative of an average day.
 Once the information compiled has been coded according to ICATUS, this indicator can be calculated using the following formula:

-$$\frac{\textit{Total hours per day spent on unpaid care } + \textit{Total hours per day spent on domestic work}}{24} \times 100$$
+Indicator 5.4.1 = $\frac{\text{Daily number of hours spent on domestic work + Daily number of hours spent on care work}{\times 100}$